 How did I get here?

-The nutshell version originates after speaking at a women’s conference about dreams and goals.
-A participant approached me after the conference to ask if I had ever considered becoming a personal life coach.
-Like many people, I initially thought life coaching was a “watered down psychologist or counselor”.
-I thanked the participant for her feedback and chose to take this life coaching idea as a compliment, not necessarily another career path.
+The nutshell version: After I spoke at a women’s conference about dreams and goals, a participant approached me and asked if I was a personal life coach.
+I initially thought of life coaching as a “watered down psychologist or counselor.”
+I thanked the participant for her feedback and took her life coaching idea as a compliment, not necessarily another career path.

 I continued leading retreats and working full time.
-A few months later, I was transitioning between our son moving out of the house, moving back in, and then out again, and stumbled (not literally!) across a holistic health article.
+A few months later, our adult son was transitioning between moving out of the house, moving back in, and then out again when I stumbled (not literally!) across a holistic health article.
 The article was written by a certified life coach.
 There was that life coaching thing again.

-I consider it the greatest honor for someone trusting me with their heart treasures, life’s speed bumps, daily challenges, and celebrations.
+I consider it the greatest honor when someone trusts me with their heart treasures, life’s speed bumps, daily challenges, and celebrations.
 I have built my business on the highest level of respect for confidentiality and treat someone’s word as true.
 I look forward to our time together, to gently move from surface level existence toward fresh spirited living.